-FLR – Fundação Leal Rios is a Portuguese institution governed by private law whose main goals are the dissemination, upkeep, preservation and promotion of works and artists represented in the contemporary art and design collection, which brothers Manuel and Miguel Rios have assembled over the last twelve years.
-Located in Lisbon, in a space specifically adapted for this purpose, the public will be able to view the collection through temporary exhibitions, events and publications.
-The Fundação Leal Rios programme also includes additional learning activities to support a better understanding and appreciation of both national and international art and design.
+FLR – Fundação Leal Rios is a Portuguese institution governed by private law whose main goals are the dissemination, upkeep, preservation and promotion of works and artists represented in the contemporary art collection, which brothers Manuel and Miguel Rios have been assembling since 2002.
+Miguel Leal Rios has taken on the role of curator and director of the institution since 2012, date of its foundation.
+Located in Lisbon, in an former garage, specifically recovered and adapted by the architect Alexandre Marques Pereira, the Leal Rios Foundation collection is accessible to the public through temporary exhibitions, events and complementary activities, such as workshops and talks, in order to contribute to a better understanding and knowledge of national and international contemporary art.

 Manuel Leal Rios (President) & Miguel Rios (Director | Curator) — 24 March \ Opening — copyright © Fundação Leal Rios